Method2Model

 Models and code developed specifically for your project:

-• Are provided to you under the license terms described in the project agreement.
+• Are provided to you under the license / usage terms described in the project agreement.

 If a project is intended to lead to shared publications, co-authorship and contributions will be discussed on a case-by-case basis before submission.